Bylaws of the Young Republican Federation of Virginia

 Article IX.
 Parliamentary Authority

-The rules contained in Robert’s Rules of Order, Newly Revised, shall govern the Federation in all cases to which they are applicable and in which they are not inconsistent with these Bylaws and any special rules of order the Federation may adopt.
+- The rules contained in the current edition of Robert’s Rules of Order, Newly Revised, shall govern the Federation in all cases to which they are applicable and in which they are not inconsistent with these Bylaws and any special rules of order the Federation may adopt.

 Article X. Amendments

-C. Amendments proposed by a member club must be received by the Secretary not less than sixty (60) days prior to the meeting.
+- Amendments proposed by a Club must be received by the Secretary not less than sixty (60) days prior to the meeting.

 Article XI.
 Affiliations